rafal2808/Python_To_Exe_Converter/README.md

 In addition, the folder with the application also contains test Python code, so you can test the application's performance.
 The test code is a program that displays the Hello World message in a window application.

 The program uses Python, which must be installed on the computer.
-In addition, you need pyinstaller, you can install it using the command “pip install pyinstaller “ in the console.
+In addition, you need pyinstaller, you can install it using the command “pip install pyinstaller“ in the console.